valeriechristabel/monoprotic-titration-curve/README.md

 ## Modifications, Enhancements, and Attribution

-Base ideas from references
-- Chemical theory (Henderson–Hasselbalch, equilibrium hydrolysis approximations, neutralization stoichiometry) are standard textbook material; these are the theoretical foundations used.
+The program is based on standard chemistry principles from textbooks, Cengage.
+- Neutralization stoichiometry: H⁺ + OH⁻ → H₂O
+- Weak acid/base equilibria: HA ⇌ H⁺ + A⁻, B + H⁺ ⇌ BH⁺
+- Henderson–Hasselbalch equation for buffer regions
+- Hydrolysis approximation at equivalence: [OH⁻] ≈ √(Kb × [A⁻]) or [H⁺] ≈ √(Ka × [BH⁺])

 My contributions / modifications
 - Implementation of a flexible, single function `acid_base_titration(...)` that covers all main analyte/titrant types with branch logic.
 - Interactive Matplotlib UI (`make_titration_app`) with:
-  - Sliders for concentrations and volumes.
+  - Sliders for concentrations and volumes, remove the input output.
-  - Log-scale sliders for Ka/Kb.
+  - Log-scale sliders for Ka/Kb for weak species
-  - Radio buttons for analyte/titrant selection and dynamic control visibility.
+  - Radio buttons for analyte/titrant selection with dynamic control visibility.
-  - Color-mapped scatter with line trace and autoscaling.
+  - Color-mapped scatter with line trace for pH curves
-  - Reset button and efficient plot updates by mutating artists.
+  - Reset button for quick return to defaults
 - Numerical robustness:
   - safe_log10 clamping, pH clipping, and tolerances for equivalence detection.
 - Practical UX touches: